 SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

-In the west of this vast country, the cities of St Petersburg and Moscow serve up sweeping postcard sights by the dozen.
-Moscow is the rapidly beating heart of the ‘New Russia’, where Asia and Europe combine to create a boisterous metropolis on a grand scale.
-Whether it’s history, culture or a hedonistic nightlife you’re after, Moscow certainly has it all.
-St Petersburg, with its majestic film set of palaces, cathedrals and waterways is well deserving of the title ‘Venice of the North.’
-Peter the Great’s ‘Window on the West’ is the most European of all the Russian cities with its baroque and rococo grandeur mirroring (and exceeding) the best of the grand capitals of Europe.
+The west of the country draws the most visitor attention, thanks to the presence of two extraordinary cities.
+St Petersburg and Moscow serve up sweeping postcard sights by the dozen.
+Moscow is the rapidly beating heart of the “New Russia,” where Asia and Europe combine to create a boisterous, enigmatic metropolis on a grand scale.
+St Petersburg, meanwhile, with its living film-set of palaces, cathedrals and waterways, is the grandest and most European of Russia’s cities, yet still retains a deeply complex character.